JohnnyMorganz/luau-lsp/README.md

 # Luau Language Server

-A proof of concept implementation of a language server for the [Luau](https://github.com/Roblox/luau) programming language.
+An implementation of a language server for the [Luau](https://github.com/Roblox/luau) programming language.

 ## Getting Started